pouthergust/HelloAlpine/README.md

 # HelloAlpine
 AlpineJs tests

 ## What's this?

-This is a project that I was created to explore the AlpineJs a Javascript framework The layout was based on a theme based on a sociology class that I had many years ago, but I managed to reuse it for tests
+This is a project that I was created to explore the AlpineJs a Javascript framework The layout is a new ideia for my portfolio

 ## Technologies